 I am incredibly proud of what gofod.space has achieved so far, and it is important that we do that sometimes.
 The Welsh have a tendency to underplay our successes, but in not celebrating our success, we risk not being able to build on those successes.

-Within nine months, gofod.space has published a large number of articles for start-ups, and those already in business; we created an Advent Calendar before Christmas on Instagram where small businesses presented a short video to say what Christmas means to them and their business; for International Women's Day, we created the MMB (Women in Business) Project where I collated photos of a large number of women running a business in Wales and sharedthem with our audience.
-I present a ‘space to discuss’ podcast (sponsored by the Wrexham Glyndwr University Enterprise Team) - something I've really had to push myself out of our comfort zone to do.
+Within nine months, gofod.space has published a large number of articles for start-ups, and those already in business.
+We created an Advent Calendar before Christmas on Instagram where small businesses presented a short video to say what Christmas means to them and their business.
+For International Women's Day, we created the MMB (Women in Business) Project, where I collated photos of a large number of women running a business in Wales and shared them with our audience.
+I also present a ‘space to discuss’ podcast (sponsored by the Wrexham Glyndŵr University Enterprise Team) - something I've really had to push myself out of my comfort zone to do.
 And on top of all this, I'm in the process of creating a second website under the umbrella of gofod.space which is smallbusinesses.wales.
-After successfully raising over £ 2000 through a crowdfunding fund, smallbusinesses.wales is set to become a directory of small Welsh businesses.
+After successfully raising over £2000 through crowdfunding, smallbusinesses.wales is set to become a directory of small Welsh businesses.
 No matter which sector, if the business is based in Wales and is a small business, a listing can be found on the website.
 The vision is to get as many small businesses in Wales all in one place for everyone to find easily.
-Think about going to Aberystwyth for a weekend, and just want to be able to use small businesses while you're there.
+Think about going to Aberystwyth for a weekend, and just wanting to be able to use small businesses while you're there.
 The site is going to enable you to do that - find somewhere to stay, places to eat, even somewhere to fix your car if you break down there!